VUIIS/dax/docs/processors_v3.rst

       args: BLvsWK12

-Remember, the assessor will be created under the subject, at the same level as a session.
-The proctype of the assessor will be taken from the filename just like session-level processors.
-The xnat data type, know as xsiType of the assessor will be proc:subjGenProcData (for session-level assessors the tpe is proc:genprocData).
+The assessor will be created under the subject on XNAT, at the same level as a session.
+The proctype of the assessor will be derived from the filename just like session-level processors.
+The XNAT data type of the assessor, or xsiType, will be proc:subjGenProcData (for session-level assessors the type is proc:genprocData).